Bolognese Sauce

 • Tomato paste – For a rich umami flavor.

-• Red pepper flakes – For a touch of spiciness.
+• Red pepper flakes – A touch of spiciness.

-• Whole milk – For some extra richness and creaminess.
+• Whole milk – For richness and creaminess.

 • Parmesan cheese – For a tangy and salty finish.